IvanTuly/To-Do-List-Drag-and-Drop/README.md

 - Persistent data storage with Firebase

 ## Getting Started
--Clone the repository: git clone https://github.com/IvanTuly/To-Do-List-Drag-and-Drop -Install dependencies: npm install or yarn install -Run the development server: npm start or yarn start -Open http://localhost:3000 in your browser to view the app
+1. Clone the repository: git clone https://github.com/IvanTuly/To-Do-List-Drag-and-Drop
+2. Install dependencies: npm install or yarn install
+3. Run the development server: npm start or yarn start
+4. Open http://localhost:3000 in your browser to view the app

 ## Built With
 - Vanilla JavaScript